Universiteit Leiden

 Brief biography

-I serve/served on the editorial board of several journals and am/was council member of various national and international scientific organizations.
+I served on the editorial board of several journals and was council member of various national and international scientific organizations.
 At Leiden University I served as Scientific Director of the Institute of Biology and as Director of Education in Biology.
 I am also affiliated with the Leiden Institute for Brain and Cognition (LIBC).

 Research

 My core research is on animal communication and cognition.
-I am particularly interested in the cognitive mechanisms involved in the learning and processing of vocal and visual signals in species ranging from birds and fish to humans.
-This includes comparative research on auditory perception and auditory pattern learning in animals (in particular birds) and humans.
+I am interested in the cognitive mechanisms involved in the development and processing of vocal and visual signals in species ranging from birds and fish to humans.
+This includes comparative studies on auditory perception and auditory pattern learning in animals (in particular birds) and humans.

 I was editor of the book ‘Avian Cognition’ together with my colleague Susan Healy (University of StAndrews, UK).
-In this book, a range of experts from all over the world provide first-hand insights into the full range of avian cognitive abilities, the mechanisms behind them and how they are linked to the ecology of the species.
+In this book, published by Cambridge University Press (2017), a range of experts from all over the world provide first-hand insights into the full range of avian cognitive abilities, the mechanisms behind them and how they are linked to the ecology of the species.
 Click here for more information.

 Awards/distinctions: